I need accurate lip sync that matches the audio perfectly.

 Symptom: Works on Chrome and Firefox.
 Breaks on iOS Safari.

 Cause: Safari suspends AudioContext until the user interacts with the page.
-If you start audio programmatically (e.g., on page load), it silently fails.
+If you create the player or tap programmatically (e.g., after an await), it is born suspended and silently fails.

 Now that you understand how a lip sync API converts audio to mouth animation in real time, here are paths to explore:

-1. Connect ElevenLabs voice AI -- Our ElevenLabs Avatar tutorial shows the full integration with conversational AI, including voice selection and dynamic variables.
+Connect ElevenLabs voice AI -- Our ElevenLabs Avatar tutorial shows the full conversational integration with element-tap lip sync, voice selection, and dynamic variables.

 Frequently Asked Questions